 After reading the command enqueue <n>

-your program should enqueue the number <n>
+your program should enqueue the number <n> on the queue

 and print nothing.